-Windows logon

-The Windows logon experience is consistent with the Metro design style.
-Users see this screen when they first start their PC and when they lock it.
-Users see tiles and any Windows Updates if they’re available.

 Control Panel

 Opening Control Panel from the Start screen provides an entry point for all settings that control the Metro style UI.

 Hardware button visual overlay

 Windows has the same consistent and simple visual design in the Metro style UI whenever the user interacts with hardware buttons, such as the Volume, Rotational Lock, and Brightness buttons and the related keyboard shortcuts.